UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

-We've been adding one line at a time to `README.md`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
-Before we start, let's make a change to `README.md`, adding yet another line.
+We've been adding one line at a time to `notes.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
+Before we start, let's make a change to `notes.txt`, adding yet another line.

 ```
-$ nano README.md
+$ nano notes.txt
-$ cat README.md
+$ cat notes.txt
 ```
 {: .language-bash}